What Is Local Search Marketing and How to Win More Local Customers

 • “Plumber Eastern Suburbs Sydney”

 These local queries signal strong buying intent.
-Bidding on them ensures your business appears when it matters most.
+Bidding on them ensures your business appears when it matters most and can attract more customers by matching urgent local intent.

 Geo-Targeting Options